Living at Home Diaries: Teaching Your Parents About Technology

 AHHHHHHHHH!

-3. All the LinkedIn Things: I really didn’t see this one coming considering my Dad was on LinkedIn before I was but, the other day he calls me up and says:
+3. All the LinkedIn Things: I really didn’t see this one coming considering my Dad was on LinkedIn before I was, but the other day he calls me up and says:

 “I need to get a hold of ______ (old family friend) but I don’t have their phone number.
 Can you look them up on the internet for me?”